Wayang wong: Wayang wong Cirebon

-performers dance are unmasked.
+performers are unmasked.
 Cirebonese wayang wong developed at the beginning of the nineteenth century, and influenced the wayang wong Priangan by the end of that century.

 Wayang wong Priangan

 Wayang wong Priangan refers to a Sundanese version of wayang dance drama, developed in the Priangan region in the heartland of West Java.
 Wayang wong Priangan developed in the late nineteenth century, peaked in the regencies of Bandung, Sumedang, Garut and Sukabumi in the period before World War II, and receded by the late 1960s as audiences waned.
 In the Sundanese tradition, the most prevalent wayang tradition is wayang golek, a wooden rod puppet performance.
 Nevertheless, the wayang-themed dance drama performance also exists, usually performed in Sundanese sandiwara traditional drama form.